pulsar-edit/documentation/docs/customizing-pulsar/configuring-with-cson.md

   key: [value, value]
 ```

-:::info
+:::info Why CSON?
 Pulsar’s predecessor Atom was originally written in CoffeeScript, but was slowly migrated to JavaScript over the years.
 Yet CSON has remained as a friendlier alternative to JSON files.
 It allows the user to use indentation in place of explicit delimiters like `{`/`}` and `,`, and it explicitly allows comments (which vanilla JSON does not).
 :::

-Objects are the backbone of any CSON file, and are delineated by indentation (as
-in the above example).
-A key's value can either be a string, a number, an
-object, a boolean, `null`, or an array of any of these data types.
+Objects are the backbone of any CSON file, and are delineated by indentation (as in the above example).
+A key’s value can either be a string, a number, an object, a boolean, `null`, or an array of any of these data types.

 ::: warning Warning

-Just like the more common JSON, CSON's keys can only be repeated once per
-object.
-If there are duplicate keys, then the last usage of that key overwrites
-all others, as if they weren't there.
-The same holds true for Pulsar's config
+Just like the more common JSON, CSON’s keys can only be used once per object.
+If there are duplicate keys, then the last usage of that key overwrites all others, as if they weren’t there.
+The same holds true for Pulsar’s config files.
-files.

-**Don't do this:**
+**Don’t do this:**

 ```coffee
 # Only the second snippet will be loaded